stabner/HashmonkeyCoin/doc/descriptors.md

 ### Compatibility with old wallets

-In order to easily represent the sets of scripts currently supported by existing Raptoreum Core wallets, a convenience function `combo` is provided, which takes as input a public key, and constructs the P2PK and P2PKH scripts for that key.
+In order to easily represent the sets of scripts currently supported by existing HashmonkeyCoin Core wallets, a convenience function `combo` is provided, which takes as input a public key, and constructs the P2PK and P2PKH scripts for that key.